-DHL Parcel UK offers next day UK parcel delivery from £2.79 and ships to over 160 countries worldwide.
-You can book your parcel delivery online in a matter of minutes and we’ll collect directly from your door, the next working day or you can drop your parcels off at any one of our 3,500 DHL Parcel UK ServicePoints or 50+ UK depots.
+DHL eCommerce UK offers next day UK parcel delivery from £2.79 and ships to over 160 countries worldwide.
+You can book your parcel delivery online in a matter of minutes and we’ll collect directly from your door, the next working day or you can drop your parcels off at any one of our 3,500 DHL eCommerce UK ServicePoints or 50+ UK depots.
 If this is your first time booking a parcel delivery online, we’ve detailed what information you’ll need and why we collect that information, plus lots of hints and tips to get an even faster checkout.
 Our booking form is super easy to use and you can check out in minutes.
 So, if you want to go ahead, you can get a quick quote and book online now.

 Get a Quick Quote